On the Robustness of Langevin Dynamics to Score Function Error: Introduction

-\item Several works \citep{block2022generativemodelingdenoisingautoencoders, lee2022convergence, xun2025posterior} investigate the Main Question assuming $L^p$-accurate estimates to \textit{all the annealed} score functions, and study the robustness of \textit{annealed} Langevin dynamics.\footnote{Specifically when the annealed score functions are the convolution of the target distribution with a Gaussian.} Note with $L^p$ accurate estimates to the \textit{annealed} score functions, diffusion models are guaranteed to be successful by results of e.g. \citet{chen2022sampling, bentonnearly}.
+\item Several works \citep{block2022generativemodelingdenoisingautoencoders, lee2022convergence, xun2025posterior} investigate the Main Question assuming $L^p$-accurate estimates to \textit{all the annealed} score functions.\footnote{Specifically when the annealed score functions are the convolution of the target distribution with a Gaussian.} Note with $L^p$ accurate estimates to the \textit{annealed} score functions, diffusion models are guaranteed to be successful by results of e.g. \citet{chen2022sampling, bentonnearly}.
 Instead, our work focuses on when one only has an $L^2$ or $L^p$ accurate estimate of $\grad \log \pitarget$.
 We remark there is evidence that learning an accurate estimate of $\grad \log \pitarget$ can be computationally easier than learning all the annealed score functions for particular distributions $\pitarget$ \citep{montanari2025computational, koehler2023sampling}.

 \item Several other works have studied statistical and computational aspects of score matching to estimate $\grad \log \pitarget$, such as \citet{koehler2022statistical, pabbaraju2023provable, montanari2025computational}.
 However these works do not answer the Main Question. \end{itemize}